sidharrth2002/LaBo/report/main.typ

 = Related Work

-Concept Bottleneck Models (CBMs) improve interpretability by incentivising models to predict human-understandable concepts as an intermediate step before the final prediction.
-In medical imaging tasks like diagnosing arthritis from an X-Ray, a CBM would first predict clinical concepts (e.g. presence of spurs) and then use those concepts to compute severity.
+Concept Bottleneck Models (CBMs) improve interpretability by incentivising models to predict human-understandable concepts as an intermediate step before the final prediction #cite(<pmlr-v119-koh20a>) In medical imaging tasks like diagnosing arthritis from an X-Ray, a CBM would first predict clinical concepts (e.g. presence of spurs) and then use those concepts to compute severity.
 Medical practitioners can inspect and intervene on the model's concept predictions.
 However, traditional CBMs require training labels for each concept and often lag in accuracy compared to their black-ox counterparts.
 "Label-free" CBMs transform any network into a CBM without per-concept annotations using rudimentary LLMs #cite(<oikarinenlabel>) for concept discovery.
 Language In a Bottle (LaBO) extended this paradigm with submodular optimisation to filter relevant and discriminative concepts in the same way a human expert would #cite(<yang2023language>).

 An orthogonal direction leverages vision-language pre-training to tackle limited labels.
 CLIP is a foundation model that learns joint image-text representations, and have been proven to transfer to new tasks with little or no task-specific data.
 In the biomedical domain, variants of the CLIP architecture such as BioMedCLIP were proposed, having been trained on vast amounts of scientific text.

 The Mixture-of-Experts architecture is a long-standing proposition in deep learning, that dynamically combines the strenghts of multiple specialised models using a divide-and-conquer approach #cite(<yang2025mixtureexpertsintrinsicallyinterpretable>) #cite(<eigen2014learningfactoredrepresentationsdeep>).
 Recent work has applied MoEs to fuse generalist and specialist knowledge, which is particularly relevant in biomedical imaging where a model, much like a doctor, would require both broad and fine-grained expertise.
 Med-MoE introduced a mixture-of-experts design for medical VL tasks using multiple domain-specific experts alongside a global meta-expert, replicating how different medical specialties unite to form robust diagnoses; it atained state-of-the-art performance by activating only a few relevant experts instead of the entire model #cite(<jiang-etal-2024-med>).
 Furthermore, because gating decisions reveal which experts were consulted and how much importance was given to their analysis, a clinician can trace deeper intuitions.
 An Interpretable MoE (IME) uses linear models as experts, with each prediction being accompanied by an exact explanation of which linear expert was used and how it arrived at the outcome #cite(<Ismail2022InterpretableMO>).
 Impressively, this IME approach maintains accuracy comparable to black-box networks, showing that MoE architectures can incorporate interpretability without sacrificing predictive capacity.

 A tangentially relevant proposes a mixture of interpretable experts, via a hybrid neuro-symbolic model that routes a sample subset down a tree to explain a blackbox #cite(<pmlr-v202-ghosh23c>).
-Unlike past work that studies and argues for the impact of mixing experts in (i) fully-supervised, (ii) end-to-end deep neural networks, we extend it to concept bottleneck models and question if we can apply the same first principles to align association matrices, instead of simply doing neural combinations, and if these methods have the representational capacity to learn in few-shot settings.
+Unlike past work that studies and argues for the impact of mixing experts in (i) fully-supervised, (ii) end-to-end deep neural networks, we extend it to concept bottleneck models and question if we can apply the same first principles to align association matrices, instead of simply doing neural combinations, and if these methods have the capacity to be performant in few-shot settings.

 = Method